19-ade/tit-Bits/README.md

 decrypt.py: this is the script whose function is called in nucler_launch to decode the links.

-text_editor: its abasic text editor created in python
+text_editor_2: its abasic text editor created in python

 Semester :2-2